We’ve moved news about

 News about Palisades has also moved.
-It now takes up six pages:
+It now takes up several pages.
+Here’s Page 1.

 For news from Southwest Michigan and around the State that’s not related to Palisades or pipelines, visit our main News Page.